Best 7 String Guitar Selection for Extended Range & Power

 A pair of specially designed Ibanez Array 7 MS Humbuckers occupy the neck and bridge pickup slots.
 A 5-way pickup selector switch enables in-between sounds and coil tapping for added versatility.

-The body is made of Nyatoh and the neck is 5-piece Maple/Walnut with a Jatoba fingerboard.
+The body is made of Nyatoh, and the neck is a 5-piece Maple/Walnut with a Jatoba fingerboard.

 If you’re dipping your toes in multiscale territory and want a relatively affordable guitar that feels great, the Ibanez RGMS7 is the one to get (in any color as long as it’s black).